kylpo/notes/publishable/React-HOC-cloneElement.md

 Above, we are using a HOC to essentially _statically_ configure a new `MyComponent` definition (without mutating the original), then rendering an instance of it.
 It is used like a `mixin`, with the added benefit that it doesn't affect the original class.

-Note: consider using [recompose](https://github.com/acdlite/recompose) for a lodash-like helper to HOCs.
+Also, consider using [recompose](https://github.com/acdlite/recompose) for a lodash-like helper to HOCs.

 ### Dynamic Enhancement
 What happens if I want to change the enhancement of my component at runtime?
 When local state changes, for example.